HazemAhmedSaad/movie-reviewer/README.md

 # Movie-Reviewer
-responsive website for Knowing everything about the movie and series like ratings and descriptions..., using React.js and Bootstrap 5.
+responsive website for Knowing everything about the movie and series like ratings and descriptions..., using React.js, Bootstrap 5, and RestfulAPI.